Resn4R/Resn4R/README.md

 ## Hi there 👋

 ### Welcome to my Dev Playground 👨🏼‍💻
 Hey there!
-I'm Vito, a passionate and enthusiastic junior Swift and python developer excited about building amazing mobile experiences and cybersecurity.
+I'm Vito, a passionate and enthusiastic Swift developer excited about building amazing mobile experiences.
 Welcome to my GitHub repository, where I showcase my projects, skills, and journey in the development world.
 Occasionally (aka a lot), I will also upload personal test apps to try out frameworks and features or just to have fun with new practices as I discover them.

 ## About Me 🙋🏼‍♂️
 - 🧩 Loves cracking and solving puzzles
 - 📱 Exploring the wonders of iOS development
-- 🔓 Discovering cybersecurity concepts and practices
 - 🎓 Graduated from the Istituto Tecnico Industriale Statale "L. Da Vinci" in Computer Science
 - 📚 Eager to contribute and learn from the vibrant iOS development community
-- ⚔️ Prepping up for CTFs

 # Projects